uptoratlen/tpLinkM4Reboot/README.md

 What it does.
 Well let's demonstrate it in a video.
 [Demo Video](http://www.kastaban.de/demo_mp4/tpLinkM4Reboot.mp4 "Demo Video")
 I blurred the video, but if you are familiar with the webpage, you will see what it does and how it navigates.
+The video was stopped when the reboot would have been executed.
+But as my family would raised some concerns when I reboot the WiFi right during the day...well you admin life is hard...

 The steps the automation does are:
 * sign in